HeicoDev/FBOneMapEditor/README.md

-# Bad-Company-2-Map-Editor
+# FBOneMapEditor

 The Battlefield: Bad Company 2 map editor is a Unity project that tries to replicate the way the Frostbite engine works.
-It supports loading and saving of extracted BC2 files with native terrain, model and texture loading.
+It supports loading and saving of extracted BFBC2 files with native terrain, model and texture loading.

 The files produced can be played online using [Project Rome](http://forums.veniceunleashed.net/bf/index.php) by [Emulator Nexus](http://emulatornexus.com).